Mount Vernon Trail

 The Mount Vernon Trail runs between US-29 & Lynn St at the NW corner of Gateway Park in Rosslyn and George Washington’s Mount Vernon, in Mount Vernon, Virginia.
 Parking is available in Mount Vernon.

-The region’s Metro and commuter rail provides convenient transit access to the trail.
+The region’s Metro and commuter rail provide convenient transit access to the trail.
 If taking your bike aboard a train, please observe the transit agency’s rules.
 Several train stops are close to the trail:

 • Rosslyn (Orange, Silver, and Blue Lines)